Southwest profit jumps 7.2% as demand, MAX cancellations push up fares

 Total operating revenue rose 1.1% to $5.64 billion.

-Reporting by Sanjana Shivdas in Bengaluru; editing by Shinjini Ganguli and Nick Zieminski
+Reporting by Sanjana Shivdas in Bengaluru and Tracy Rucinski in Chicago; editing by Shinjini Ganguli and Nick Zieminski